romeokienzler/TensorFlow/README.md

 Made changes to README.md file

-# What's new in TensorFlow 2.x
+# What is new in TensorFlow 2.x

 The following changes are coming in TensorFlow 2.x.
 Let us have a closer look at them: